* This is the Consumer Version. *

 Treatment involves taking high doses of vitamin D, usually daily by mouth, for 1 to 2 months or longer.
 If muscle spasms are present or calcium is thought to be deficient, calcium supplements are also given.
 If phosphate is deficient, phosphate supplements are given.
 Usually, this treatment leads to a complete recovery.
 People with a chronic liver or kidney disorder may require special formulations of vitamin D supplements.

-Taking very high daily doses of vitamin D—for example, 60 to 100 or more times the recommended daily allowance (RDA)—over several months can cause toxicity and a high calcium level in the blood (hypercalcemia—see Hypercalcemia (High Level of Calcium in the Blood)).
+Taking very high daily doses of vitamin D—for example, 60 to 100 or more times the recommended daily allowance (RDA)—over several months can cause toxicity and a high calcium level in the blood (hypercalcemia—see page Hypercalcemia (High Level of Calcium in the Blood)).

 Early symptoms are loss of appetite, nausea, and vomiting, followed by excessive thirst, increased urination, weakness, nervousness, and high blood pressure.